HorizenOfficial/horizen-academy-v2/docs/Public Key Cryptography.md

-﻿
+﻿---

+sidebar_label: Public Key Cryptography
+title: What is Public Key Cryptography? - PKC
+slug: /public-key-cryptography-pkc/
+description: Public-Key Cryptography makes it possible to represent identity on the blockchain.
+It is the second cornerstone of blockchain technology besides hash functions

+---

+# What is Public Key Cryptography? - PKC

 Since the goal of the original blockchain design was to enable a new and fair form of money, it would be great to be able to actually own money in this system, wouldn’t it?
 There must be a concept of identity to have ownership on the blockchain - you cannot have ownership if there is no representation of the owner.

 _Public-Key Cryptography_ makes it possible to represent identity on the blockchain.
-It is the second cornerstone of blockchain technology besides [hash functions](https://academy.horizen.io/technology/advanced/hash-functions/).
+It is the second cornerstone of blockchain technology besides [hash functions](https://www.horizen.io/academy/hash-functions/).

 While hash functions are used to verify the authenticity and integrity of data, **public-key cryptography** is used to verify ownership on the blockchain.